Eduard Lobau

-Eduard Anatolievič Lobaŭ (Эдуард Анатолевіч Лобаў; 1 December 1988 – 26 January 2023) was a Belarusian pro-democracy activist associated with the Young Front.
+Eduard Anatolievič Lobaŭ (Эдуард Анатолевіч Лобаў; 1 December 1988 – 26 January 2023) was a Belarusian activist associated with the Young Front.
 He was imprisoned by the government of Belarus for his protest activities.
 Amnesty International considered him a prisoner of conscience.

 Activism

 On 19 December 2010, following Belarus's disputed presidential election—in which pro-democracy opposition candidate Andrei Sannikov lost to Lukashenko, often called "Europe's last dictator"—a number of opposition protesters took to the streets.

 In the week leading up to the protest, Lobau took an active role in organization.
 On 15 December, he was arrested and briefly detained along with two other Young Front activists for picketing Lukoshenko's office in Minsk with signs calling for his resignation.
 According to Amnesty International, the day before the protests, Lobau was reportedly assaulted by unknown attackers and immediately arrested by police, along with Zmitser Dashkevich, Young Front's leader.
 He was convicted of attacking his assailants and sentenced to four years in a labour colony in Ivatsevichy.
 On 31 August 2011, he refused to file a pardon application.